alfanhui/f1-dell/README.md

 ![dfu mode](./images/dfu-mode-uno.png)

 The firmware used is the [arduino-keyboard](./arduino-usb/firmwares/arduino-keyboard) to convert an Arduino into a keyboard | HID device, and [arduino-usbserial](./arduino-usb/firmwares/arduino-usbserial) to convert the Arduino back to normal Arduino.
-Please view the Arduino firmware readme with building the correct firmware for your Arduino device by reading its [README.md](./arduino-usb/README.md).
+Please view the Arduino firmware [README.md](./arduino-usb/README.md) with building the correct firmware for your Arduino device.

 ## How to run